SmartLayer/SmartLayer/README.md

 While the layout aims to enhance the typing experience, there are a few known issues and areas for potential improvement:

-- **Superscript Minus**: Currently, there is no superscript minus symbol because muscular and feminine cardinal is where you would expect superscript minus.
-This is rarely an issue as superscripts are often used for elliptic curve math, primarily involving addition.
+- **Missing Superscript Minus**: Currently, there is no superscript minus symbol because the muscular and feminine cardinal took the place where you would expect superscript minus.
+I am guilty of not using the symbol, as I use superscripts for elliptic curve math, primarily involving addition.
+Still, a solution is needed.
 - **Unused Alt Key Combinations**: The combinations `alt+g`, `alt+shift+g` and `alt+m` and `alt+shift+m` currently do not produce any special symbols.
 - **Insufficient Greek letters**.
 One suggestion was that there should be enough Greek letters to denote the SARS-CoV-2 variants, but there were just too many.